9 ways to make your GoPro even more amazing

 4. Bond a GoPro mount to a helmet

 For immediacy, aim for a first person viewpoint.
 If your budget doesn't stretch to Google Glass (!) then a helmet-mounted GoPro is the best way to get that angle, but conventional mounts aren't designed for that tricky curve.
-A chunk of Sugru solves the problem, and is removable too!
+A chunk of Sugru solves the problem!

 5. Put your visor to good use